A homeowner with a puzzled look on his cell phone ponders how to install a radiant wall heating system

-Homes and commercial spaces use various types of heating to keep their inhabitants comfortable during cooler months.
-The vast majority of these spaces have opted for HVAC heating.
+Homes and commercial spaces use various types of heating to keep their inhabitants comfortable during the cooler months.
+The vast majority of these spaces have opted for central HVAC systems.

 What is Radiant Wall Heating?

-Radiant wall heating refers to a unique method of heating embedded in walls.
-This system uses a network of wires or pipes to heat the wall panels, which then radiate this heat into the room.
-The result is that the air in the room gets warmer.
+Radiant wall heating is a unique method of heating embedded in walls.
+This system uses a network of wires or pipes to heat the wall panels, which then radiate heat into the room.

 History of Radiant Wall Heating